codesqueak/Scripts/docs/kubernetes.md

 ```bash
 kubectl -n sock-shop get svc front-end
 ```
-To identify the application address.
-Open a browser and check the application is working correctly.
+To identify the application address (CLUSTER-IP)

+Open a browser on the host machine and check the application is working correctly.

 ## Tear Down